 - Morningstar Sectors.
 This chart shows the relative performance of equities in Morningstar-curated sectors, such as Basic Materials, Consumer Cyclicals, and Real Estate.

 - Movers.
 This set highlights securities with the greatest percentage moves on a given day.

 - Performance.
-This section contains a seemingly endless array of data for various market indexes and sectors, from the S&P 500 and Dow 30 to closed-end funds and ETFs tracked by Morningstar.
+This section contains a seemingly endless array of data for various market indexes and sectors, from the benchmark S&P 500 and Dow 30 — and their associated index funds — to closed-end funds and exchange-traded funds (ETFs) tracked by Morningstar.